Care about Total Compensation

 I compared salaries and now I feel awful

 There’s an old joke - when 2 people compare salaries, one of them is going to walk away feeling ecstatic, and the other miserable.
-Be cautious when comparing salaries, as your pride can start fucking with you.
+Be cautious when comparing salaries, as your pride can start messing with you.

-Wow, I had no idea, how do I get a new high paying job?
+Wow, I had no idea, how do I get a new high-paying job?

 Job hunts are really stressful.
 If you decide to change jobs, check out reducing job hunt stress.